krishmohile-max/Data-Projects-/README.md

 4.Excel - Impact of discounts on sales and overall revenue of company

-3.Project Documentation – Detailed explanation of analysis and insights and recommendations
+3.Project Documentation – Detailed explanation of analysis, insights and recommendations

 ## VIII A Demo of Dashboard Deliverables
 ![Overview page](https://github.com/user-attachments/assets/d98756b4-901b-4785-a5d9-d8dbb8a93afb)